jacobdensford/jacobdensford.com/pages/adventure-planning.md

 Brainstorm about a page worth of notes.
 Where might the heroes go next?
 What might they find?
 Who might they meet?
 What challenges could they face?

-## Theme

-Decide on a theme for the adventure.
-Let that theme, as well as the heroes you just reviewed, inform the rest of the decisions you make.

 ## Questions

 Prepare a few questions to ask the heroes, at least one for each, to get their roleplaying minds working.